Electronic vs Digital Signature: Critical Differences You Need to Know

 - Agreeing to terms and conditions while installing software or subscribing to services.

-- Completing online registrations or surveys requiring user consent.
+- Conducting online registrations or surveys demanding user consent.

 What Are Digital Signatures?

-A digital signature is a type of electronic signature that uses cryptographic techniques to provide higher levels of security.
-Unlike electronic signatures, which might only indicate intent, digital signatures validate both the identity of the signer and the integrity of the signed data.
+A digital signature is a type of electronic signature that utilizes cryptographic techniques to provide higher levels of security.
+Unlike electronic signatures, which might only indicate intent, digital signatures validate both the integrity of the signed data and the identity of the person who signed it.

 How Digital Signatures Work

-Digital signatures operate on a foundation of Public Key Infrastructure (PKI), which uses asymmetric encryption to secure transactions.
-The process involves:
+Digital signatures count on Public Key Infrastructure (PKI) and asymmetric encryption to guarantee secure transactions.
+The procedure contains:

 Use Cases for Digital Signatures

-- Government Filings: Secure submission of tax returns, business registrations, and other official documents to prevent fraud and ensure accountability.
+- Government Filings: Securely submitting tax forms, business registrations, or other official records to prevent fraud and ensure trust.

-- Healthcare: Protecting sensitive patient records, enabling secure sharing of medical data, and ensuring compliance with regulations like HIPAA.
+- Healthcare: Safeguarding patient data, enabling secure medical record sharing, and meeting regulations like HIPAA.

-In these scenarios, digital signatures provide the level of trust and protection needed to handle sensitive information and high-stakes decisions, making them an indispensable tool for modern organizations.
+In these situations, digital signatures offer the trust and security necessary to manage sensitive data and critical decisions, making them an essential tool for today’s organizations.

 What Is Public Key Infrastructure (PKI)?